syntax-tree/hast-util-raw/readme.md

 Given a [HAST][] tree and an optional [vfile][] (for positional info), return a new parsed-again [HAST][] tree.

+## Contribute

+See [`contribute.md` in `syntax-tree/hast`][contribute] for ways to get started.

+This organisation has a [Code of Conduct][coc].
+By interacting with this repository, organisation, or community you agree to abide by its terms.

 ## License

 [MIT][license] © [Titus Wormer][author]